kubernetes/website/content/en/docs/setup/production-environment/_index.md

 - *Availability*: A single-machine Kubernetes [learning environment](/docs/setup/#learning-environment) has a single point of failure.
 Creating a highly available cluster means considering:
-  - Separating the control plane from the worker nodes.
+  - Separating the control plane from the nodes.
   - Replicating the control plane components on multiple nodes.
   - Load balancing traffic to the cluster’s {{< glossary_tooltip term_id="kube-apiserver" text="API server" >}}.
-  - Having enough worker nodes available, or able to quickly become available, as changing workloads warrant it.
+  - Having enough nodes available, or able to quickly become available, as changing workloads warrant it.

 - *Scale*: If you expect your production Kubernetes environment to receive a stable amount of demand, you might be able to set up for the capacity you need and be done.
-However, if you expect demand to grow over time or change dramatically based on things like season or special events, you need to plan how to scale to relieve increased pressure from more requests to the control plane and worker nodes or scale down to reduce unused resources.
+However, if you expect demand to grow over time or change dramatically based on things like season or special events, you need to plan how to scale to relieve increased pressure from more requests to the control plane and nodes or scale down to reduce unused resources.

 - *Security and access management*: You have full admin privileges on your own